 Let’s say you cause a car accident resulting in property damages and injuries.
 Your auto insurance policy may provide you with $100,000 in coverage per person injured, $100,000 in property damage coverage, and $300,000 in bodily injury coverage per accident.

-What if the accident was more than a minor fender bender?
-What if you hit and killed a family of three traveling in a Mercedes or Rolls Royce?
-Not only would you have caused property damage likely exceeding your coverage limits, but chances are good you’ll face a wrongful death lawsuit.
+As an example, let’s say you hit and killed a family of three traveling in a Mercedes or Rolls Royce.
+Not only would you have caused property damage likely exceeding your coverage limits.
+It is likely that chances are good you’ll face a wrongful death lawsuit.

 This is where your umbrella insurance policy kicks in.
 First, your auto insurer would cover the first $100,000 in property damage and $300,000 in personal injury liability.
 Second, your umbrella insurer would pay any remaining damages up to your coverage limits.